Country profile

 Key insights

-• Scores range from Infrastructure (44.8) to Innovation (18.9), reflecting variation across dimensions.
+• Scores range from Infrastructure (51.4) to Access & Parity (3.9), reflecting variation across dimensions.

-• Leads regional peers most clearly in Access & Parity.
+• Leads regional peers most clearly in Infrastructure.

 Regional peers: Sub-Saharan Africa